When is New Student Orientation 2019 and what will I be doing throughout the week?

 How much does New Student Orientation cost?

 New Student Orientation is completely free for all new students.
-Additional meals may be purchased for family members coming to New Student Orientation with their student.

 Are there New Student Orientation events specifically for parents, transfer students, commuter students, etc.?